Random phaseless sampling for causal signals in shift-invariant spaces: a zero distribution perspective: Introduction

 (i) From a new perspective---zero distribution, we establish the condition for the PLS of causal signals in the complex-generated SISs.
 Specifically, Theorem \ref{main1} will state that if $\phi$ is a complex-valued GHC-generator, then with probability $1$ the random SD $=3$ is sufficient for the PLS of nonseparable signals in $V_{\hbox{ca}}(\phi)$.

-(ii) The PLS of nonseparable and real-valued signals is also investigated from the zero distribution perspective.
+(ii) The PLS of nonseparable and real-valued signals in real-generated SISs is also investigated from the zero distribution perspective.
 Specifically, Theorem \ref{main4} will state that if $\varphi$ is a real-valued GHC-generator, then with probability $1$ the random SD $=2$ is sufficient for the PLS of nonseparable and real-valued signals in $V_{\hbox{ca}}(\varphi)$.

 (iii) An alternating approach, termed as phase decoding-coefficient recovery (PD-CR), is established to reconstruct the nonseparable signals in $V_{\hbox{ca}}(\phi)$ and $V_{\hbox{ca}}(\varphi)$.
-By the random sampling-based PD-CR, Propositions \ref{main1proposition} and \ref{main1proposition123} will imply that the highly oscillatory signals can be locally reconstructed by using a very small number of samples.
+By the random sampling-based PD-CR, Propositions \ref{main1proposition} and \ref{main1proposition123} will guarantee that the highly oscillatory signals can be locally reconstructed by using a very small number of samples.
 More details about this is given in section \ref{yuyuou}-2).